Diverticulum is a medical term that refers to an abnormal, pouch-like structure. Diverticula can form in nearly all areas of the digestive tract.

-Zenker’s diverticulum is rare, affecting between 0.01 and 0.11 percent of the population.
+Zenker’s diverticulum is rare, affecting between of the population.
 It tends to occur in middle-aged and older adults, especially people in their 70s and 80s.
 Zenker’s diverticulum is rare among people under 40.
 It affects men more often than women.

 It’s also referred to as pharyngoesophageal diverticulum, hypopharyngeal diverticulum, or pharyngeal pouch.

 There are several different systems for classifying Zenker’s diverticulum:

 |Lahey system||Brombart and Monges system||Morton and Bartley system||van Overbeek and Groote system|